arawa/migrate-s3-nc/README.md

 ```

 This step is **very important**.
 Otherwise, your Nextcloud will recreate the storages in the `oc_storages` database table.

+⚠️ **NOTE** : You must enter this command on the others servers in the web cluster if you have one.

 ## Step 5 : backup your database